g0pinath/k8s-secops-reports/README.md

 # Usage

+## Pre-requsites:
+- An existing AKS cluster with RBAC enabled.
+- The SPN(Azure app registration) needs to have Azure RBAC permissions of "Azure Kubernetes Service RBAC Reader" or above.
+- The SPN also needs contributor access on the storage account to which the HTML reports will be checked-in to.
 ## Option 1: Setup Git Action Workflows that runs on a schedule and reports.

 ### List of workflows and their description.